 Finally, our aim is that the actions should always have a playful aspect, that people should also feel like carrying out the action and that this should not turn from a free weekend day into a working day.

-In the beginning of our project we defined different scopes we want to touch.
-Our first scope would be organise actions that we can do on free parking spaces.
-These actions can be very spontaneous and can work without a lot of bureaucratic preparation.
-We strive to test out different time formats like short interventions such as the “idea coffee shop” or longer ones such as the “Before I die I want to” -project.
-In a next step we hope to have a dialogue with the residents and emphasise the planning and designing aspect of the projected street.
-Within this process we want to focus on the process and test out different ideation and planning techniques such as the playable street and different models to prototype in a lively way.
-After having modelled a street that would benefit the residents we hope to develop a concrete vision and propose an actual solution that could be tested out during a certain period of time.
-With the help of “Kunst im öffentlichen Raum” and a communication with the “Tiefbauamt Zürich” we would like to actually remodel the targeted street for a certain amount of time and develop certain documentation and feedback methods to iterate and conclude on the decisions and projects we did.
-In a last step we hope to turn these findings into a guideline of how streets could be remodelled when taking residents into consideration and how these can be used in later projects.

 2.2 Related Projects

 When talking about these related projects we think it’s very important to state how self-initiated or municipal the process has been designed.
 Having a lot of official and heavily funded projects in cities we would also like to look at “self made” projects from cooperatives in Berlin or different brownlands in Zurich.
 Whilst analysing the projects we always had different questions in mind that we tried to answer.
 Some of the most important questions were: What has been done before?
 Where did the drive in the project come from?
 How active has everybody been involved?
 What long-term success has been achieved?
 These different criterias in mind we realised that there is a very big span on the duration of the planning processes and also the impact the different projects have had.
 An interesting thing to point out though is that projects that have been addressed in a financially cooperative way had the most long term effect and were resistant to a lot of changes that gentrification and urban developments have brought up.